-Figure 8: Qualitative comparison of precipitation fields at the same date (31st May 2004).
-The global fields have been cropped to a region over the African continent to better visualize the small-scale representation of precipitation (see Fig. S2 and S3 for more examples).
-The top row shows the daily precipitation fields for the W5E5v2 ground truth, cGAN, ISIMIP3BASD and GFDL-ESM4.
+Figure 8.
+Qualitative comparison of precipitation fields at the same date (31st May 2004).
+The global fields have been cropped to a region over the African continent to better visualize the small-scale representation of precipitation (see Figures S2 and S3 in Supporting Information S1 for more examples).
+The top row shows the daily precipitation fields for the W5E5v2 ground truth, cGAN, ISIMIP3BASD, and GFDL-ESM4.
 The bottom row shows the respective contour lines of binary fields used to compute the fractal dimension (FD) given in the titles.